hslam/codec/README.md

 This package is licenced under a MIT licence (Copyright (c) 2019 Mort Huang)

 ### Authors
-timer was written by Mort Huang.
+codec was written by Mort Huang.